 Benefits of Our Work

-Our research will have immediate and long-term benefits to protect the health of people who enjoy eating New York shellfish.
+Our research has immediate and long-term benefits to protect the health of people who enjoy eating New York shellfish.
 Annual monitoring provides accurate estimates of PSP and DSP human health threats during blooms.
-NYSDEC will use toxin monitoring tool evaluations to select the most rapid, economical, and reliable method for safely determining when to close and re-open shellfish harvests to minimize the chance of PSP or DSP outbreaks.
-Further, we will assess the feasibly of linking HAB sampling, environmental condition data, and mathematical analyses to produce early warnings of HAB-related public health threats.
+NYSDEC uses toxin monitoring tool evaluations to select the most rapid, economical, and reliable method for safely determining when to close and re-open shellfish harvests to minimize the chance of PSP or DSP outbreaks.
+Further, we assess the feasibly of linking HAB sampling, environmental condition data, and mathematical analyses to produce early warnings of HAB-related public health threats.